Alhaitham (Genshin Impact): Reception

 Screen Rant critic Ryan Clouse described Alhaitham's dynamic with his roommate Kaveh as entertaining.
 Although they live together and both serve as Akademiya scholars, they are portrayed as mirror opposites: Alhaitham, logical and calculating; Kaveh, emotional and empathetic.
 Their frequent arguments reflect these differences, but they also complement each other, creating a close and balanced relationship.
 Clouse compared them to Sumeru's rainforest and desert regions, arguing that their interactions deepen the game's exploration of rationality and emotion.
 Game Rant writer Elara Leclair drew a philosophical comparison, likening Kaveh to Plato's idealism and Alhaitham to Aristotle's materialism, framing their relationship as a reflection of the tension between the two concepts.
 Diaz wrote that the interactions between the two create "tension and interesting moments" and that the dynamic made it easy to ship the two characters.
 She said that Kaveh and Alhaitham played out the trope of a nagging wife and grumpy husband.
 She concluded that the relationship "can be interpreted as romantic" and that seeing that type of interaction makes the world in which it takes place more vibrant.
+Stephanie Liu of Siliconera complimented Umehara's voice acting for the character, saying "This man could insult me and I'd thank him."

+Alhaitham's gameplay was generally received positively.
+Commentator Lam Cheuk-hang from HK01 and Gozie Ibekwe from Game Rant both complimented Alhaitham's offensive capabilities as a DPS; he can also apply the Dendro element to enemies, enabling synergy with other elemental characters to trigger elemental reactions.
+Stephanie Liu of Siliconera said that he was "fun to use, as well as fun to look at" and complimented the damage Alhaitham does using elemental reactions, but also wrote that this also depends on the characters Alhaitham is paired with.